rockettheme/docs/Docs/joomla/templates/protean/demo.md

 >> NOTE: We recommend downloading a copy of the RocketLauncher whenever you are attempting to replicate demo content.
 This allows easy referencing, whether on your site in a subdirectory, development server, or on a localhost.
 This will allow you to see all of our demo content in context, making it easier to replicate.

-Module and Particle Settings
+Home Particles
 -----

-Below, you will find the module placement and settings for the various module positions as they appear on the front page of our demo.
-Not all of these position assignments are unique to the front page.
+Below, you will find the particles as they appear on the front page of our demo.
+These can all be found and edited in the Protean - Home outline > Layout tab.

 ![](assets/protean2.jpg)